project WORLDVIEW choice info copyright 2022 Home

 economic development– the process of improving the quality of human life, especially in poor countries.
 Besides targeting raising people’s standard of living, increasing their freedom (in terms of choices available to them) and creating conditions allowing for the growth of their self esteem are major development goals.

-egalitarianism–the belief that all human beings should have the same rights, opportunities and privileges.
+egalitarianism–the belief in equality for all: that all human beings should have the same rights, opportunities and privileges.

 equal opportunity—in a narrow sense it refers to “leveling the playing field” so that all applicants for a particular job are treated similarly without prejudice or barriers that have nothing to do with ability to perform the job.
 In a bigger sense it can refer to all members of a society having an opportunity to prosper based solely on their ability, motivation, hard work, etc without prejudice or insurmountable hurdles put there by entrenched “powers that be”.